Boat people headed for Hong Kong

 experience during just couple of week stay in Vietnam.

-Vietnam have been changed dramatically.
+Vietnam has been changed dramatically.
 In 1986, they started "new

 market system".
 Since then, Vietnam experienced some instability of

-sending from Vietnamese emigrant in another country sounds ironical.
+owes to abundant money sending from Vietnamese emigrant in another country

 The people who were sent back to Vietnam, they had much more dramatical

-and severe experience in their life than which I had.
+and severe experience in their life than which I did.
 Nevertheless, they

 lived so buoyantly.
 What I saw in their eyes through the finder was neither